garricknorthover/code-examples/README.md

 findEvenIndex([20,10,30,10,10,15,35]) // returns 3
 ```

-## Square Every Diget
+## Square Every Digit

-Take every diget and square it and then join together
+Take every digit and square it and then join together

 ```javascript
 function squareDigits(num){